-Program Description and Objectives Progress and Continued Appropriateness Program 6.2.10 Description and ObjectivesIn compliance with GC 65583(5), the City must remove constraints or provide accommodations for housing for persons with disabilities, including land use controls, building codes and their enforcement, site improvements, fees and other exactions required of developers, and local Progress and Continued Appropriateness This action has been completed.
-This program will not be carried over into the 6 th housing cycle as it was completed during the 5 th cycle. and/or allow administrative level deviations from setback requirements and a reduction of parking spaces and maneuvering areas for disabled persons.
+Program Description and Objectives Progress and Continued Appropriateness 6.2.10 In compliance with GC 65583(5), the City must remove constraints or provide accommodations for housing for persons with disabilities, including land use controls, building codes and their enforcement, site improvements, fees and other exactions required of developers, and local processing and permit procedures.
+These must be allowed by right.
+The City will review its Zoning Ordinances to ensure that definitions and uses for residential facilities not providing medical services, such as group homes and residential care facilities are allowed by right for those with disabilities.
+Any references to "handicapped" will be removed or changed to disabled.
+The City will amend the Zoning Ordinance to provide reasonable accommodation for housing for persons with disabilities.
+Amendments will include, but not be limited to, construction of new or retrofitting existing access ramps, handrails, and appliances.
+The City will also modify and/or allow administrative level deviations from setback requirements and a reduction of parking spaces and maneuvering areas for disabled persons.
 Other retrofit, maintenance, rehabilitation, improvements and developments, or other forms of improvements or accommodations for to existing or new homes for special needs persons will receive prioritized consideration and flexibility or relief from regular standards and will be determined at an administrative level by the Director and/or Building Official.
 The City will establish a written program for reasonable accommodation procedure in the zoning code for providing exception for housing for persons with disabilities in zoning and land use as a by-right use, without a conditional use permit or other restriction.
 The City will adopt a Reasonable Accommodations ordinance that will provide for not only strict compliance with all State and Federal statutes relating to people with disabilities, but that will outline standards for simplifying the process for developers and offering the disabled fair opportunity for housing of their choice.
-All necessary forms and applications will be made available at the Building and Planning counter.
+All nec This action to change references from "handicapped" to "disabled" has been completed.
+Dinuba does not provide a reasonable accommodation procedure.
+This program will be carried over into the 6th housing cycle and incorporated into programs 6, 8, and 11.
 6.2.11 The City will continue its efforts to install wheelchair ramps at all curb radii and complete the installation of sidewalks, curb, and gutters in older parts of the community that lack such facilities.
 Ongoing.
 The City estimates it has retrofitted approximately 100 curb ramps during the planning period of the Housing Element.
 This program will be continued as Housing Plan Program 13.